medusa-project/ideals/README.md

 The JavaScript system uses Sprockets, which was the default in earlier versions of Rails, and is nice and simple.
-In this system, JavaScript files are organized roughly per-controller. (`ideals.js` contains shared code that they can all use.)
+In this system, JavaScript files are organized roughly per-controller.
+(The `lib/` directory contains shared code organized under JS object keys.

 Within each JavaScript file, there are one or more functions followed by an on-document-ready function that checks the HTML `<body>` ID to decide which